chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

     ## [1] 6.66666666667

-# Iterative methods for linear systems

-## Big picture

-So far, all of the methods you have seen for solving linear systems provide exact solutions (excluding numerical error).
-They are called direct methods.
-However, they all involve at least one step that is 𝒪(*n*<sup>3</sup>).
-If this computational cost is prohibitive, consider a potentially faster iterative method at the expense of giving up having an exact solution.

-## Goals

--   Explain how fixed point iteration relates to solution of an equation
--   Derive and implement Jacobi’s method, and explain advantages and limitations
--   Use convergence criteria for Jacobi’s method
--   State other iterative solution methods

-## Fixed point iteration
+## Fixed Point Iteration

+Now we turn to iterative methods.
 Sometimes you can solve a problem by a method called **fixed point iteration** whereby you just keep plugging into an expression until the output equals the input.
-For example, suppose you want to solve (*x*−3)(*x*+1) = *x*<sup>2</sup> − 2*x* − 3 = 0.
-Pretend you don’t know where the roots are but you think there is one near x = -2, so you start out with that guess.
+For example, suppose you want to solve
+(*x*−3)(*x*+1) = *x*<sup>2</sup> − 2*x* − 3 = 0.
+Pretend you don’t know
+where the roots are but you think there is one near x = -2, so you start out with that guess.
 You also notice you can write